 Samantha Joseph, Senior Aboriginal Associate

-Samantha joined ARTD in 2019 bringing 14 years’ experience working in policy and management roles in the NSW public sector and in Aboriginal affairs.
-She prides herself on her strong interpersonal skills and experience in building and managing relationships with key stakeholders at all levels, including government, business leaders and community.
+Samantha is a highly experienced Aboriginal professional with over 16 years’ experience specialising in the NSW human services system and Aboriginal affairs.
+She is a lawyer by profession and worked in legal, policy, advocacy and management roles in the not for profit, public and commercial sectors.
+She prides herself on her strong interpersonal skills and experience in building and managing relationships with key stakeholders at all levels, including government, business leaders and community, to foster positive outcomes.

-Samantha is a current member of the Ngalaya Aboriginal Corporation and the Aboriginal Steering Committee for Tenants NSW.
-She has also sat on a number of boards, including Shine for Kids and Wirringa Baiya Aboriginal Women’s Legal Centre, for which she was the Chairperson from 2004 to 2009.
+Samantha is a current member of Ngalaya Aboriginal Corporation and the Aboriginal Steering Committee for Tenants NSW.
+She has also sat on a number of boards, including former Chairperson of Wirringa Baiya Aboriginal Women’s Legal Centre and Aboriginal Director of Shine for Kids and former editorial panellist for the Australian Indigenous Law Reporter.

-Qualifications: Bachelor of Laws and Bachelor of Arts, University of New South Wales (2001)
+Qualifications: Bachelor of Laws and Bachelor of Arts, University of New South Wales (2001), Graduate Diploma of Legal Practice, College of Law, NSW (2004)

 Julie Moore, Senior Aboriginal Associate